-Richard Feynman on Good, Evil, and the Zen of Science, Plus His Prose Poem for the Glory of Evolution
+Richard Feynman on Good and Evil, the Zen of Science, and His Lovely Prose Poem About the Glory of Evolution

 “I . . . a universe of atoms . . . an atom in the universe.”

 “Everyone’s moral behavior is much more variable than any of us would have initially predicted,” psychology researchers David DeSteno and Piercarlo Valdesolo wrote in their fascinating exploration of the good and evil in all of us, and hardly is this variability more critical than in matters that profoundly affect not merely the fate of the individual but also the future of society at large.
 In The Pleasure of Finding Things Out: The Best Short Works of Richard P. Feynman (public library) — the same indispensable anthology that gave us The Great Explainer’s insights on the universal responsibility of scientists and the role of scientific culture in modern society, titled after the famous film of the same name — Richard Feynman explores the capacity of science to be a catalyst for both good and evil, and the moral choices steering the direction of the dial:

 The first way in which science is of value is familiar to everyone.
 It is that scientific knowledge enables us to do all kinds of things and to make all kinds of things.
 Of course if we make good things, it is not only to the credit of science; it is also to the credit of the moral choice which led us to good work.
 Scientific knowledge is an enabling power to do either good or bad — but it does not carry instructions on how to use it.
 Such power has evident value — even though the power may be negated by what one does.

 I learned a way of expressing this common human problem on a trip to Honolulu.
 In a Buddhist temple there, the man in charge explained a little bit about the Buddhist religion for tourists, and then ended his talk by telling them he had something to say to them that they would never forget — and I have never forgotten it.
 It was a proverb of the Buddhist religion: